 The Graduate Academic Programs Office is a central resource to facilitate the development and approval of new graduate degree programs.
-Anyone considering the creation of a new academic program should contact Kate Brigman, the Assistant Director of Academic Affairs, for a preliminary discussion of the process and to schedule a meeting with the Graduate Dean.
+Anyone considering the creation of a new academic program should contact Celina Mojica, the Director of Diversity, Extramural Funding and Postdoctoral Affairs, for a preliminary discussion of the process and to schedule a meeting with the Graduate Dean.

 Faculty who wish to develop new graduate degree programs are encouraged to work closely with the Graduate Division from the beginning of the proposal process.
 We can advise on how to create a successful proposal.

 The steps to develop a new graduate program are as follows:

 In order to streamline the proposal review process, all new graduate degree proposals begin with a preliminary meeting with the Graduate Dean.
 Please contact the Director of Diversity, Extramural Funding and Postdoctoral Affairs, Celina Mojica, to inform the Graduate Division of your plans and schedule a consultation with Dean Leslie.